Courses of study at the Department of Sport and Health Sciences

 Bachelor Health Science

-The course of studies offered is directed toward new students who want to qualify themselves for the health sector and for its particular interdisciplinary sections.
-Scholastic performances in mathematics, the natural and social sciences are highly relevant here.
-Good English proficiency is to be expected since the course of studies is offered in a bilingual fashion with the goal of promoting internationalism (transnational capabilities for contact and student mobility).
-A commitment which has already taken place in the local community provides a good basis in order to identify interests of the future students for possible fields of action in the different sectors of the health sciences.
+This course of studies is directed toward new students who wish to gain qualifications for the health sector and for its particular interdisciplinary sections.
+Scholastic performance in mathematics, natural sciences, and social sciences are highly relevant.
+Good English proficiency is to be expected since the course of studies contains English components with the goal of promoting internationalism.
+Students who have demonstrated commitment in their local communities will have a good basis to identify personal areas of interest in the health field.

 Bachelor Sport science

-In the framework of the continuous development of the course of studies, based on the results of our evaluations, the previous Bachelor course of studies entitled the "Scientific Principles of Sports" has been fundamentally revised.
-Beginning in the winter semester of 2014/2015, the course of studies will be offered under the name of "Sport science" with optimized contents and accordingly adjusted, suitability-evaluation procedures.
+Due to the continuous development of our programs, and based on the results of our evaluations, the previous Bachelor course of studies entitled the "Scientific Principles of Sports" has been fundamentally revised.
+Beginning in the winter semester of 2014/2015, the course of studies will be offered under the name of "Sport Science".
+This new course will contain optimized contents and adjusted admissions criteria.

-The course of studies provides the student with both a scientific access to sports, as well as to the methods which it involves.
+The course of studies provides the student with both a scientific and methodological understanding of sport.

 Master courses of study (M.Sc.)